Worship At EET

 All are welcome to join us in person as we welcome Shabbat.

-• For online viewing, our services are streamed via Livestream.
+• For online viewing, our services are streamed via Vimeo (direct link for desktop/laptop, free Vimeo app required for mobile devices)

 • If you or anyone in your household are not feeling well or have been sick in the past five days, please stay home and attend the service online.